SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 Notice that there is only one equation in this system, `Differential(t)(x(t)) ~ RHS(t)`.
 The other equation was removed from the system and was transformed into an `observed` variable.
-Observed equations are variables which can be computed on-demand but are not necessary for the solution of the system, and thus MTK tracks it separately.
-One can check the observed equations via the `observed` function:
+Observed equations are variables that can be computed on-demand but are not necessary for the solution of the system, and thus MTK tracks them separately.
+For this reason, we also did not need to specify an initial condition for `RHS`.
+You can check the observed equations via the `observed` function:

 ```@example ode2
 observed(fol)